Mathew Charles Lamb: Early life

 Windsor, Ontario lies on the border between Canada and the United States, directly opposite Detroit, Michigan, from where it is seen in this 2007 photograph.
 The two cities are separated by the Detroit River.

 Mathew Charles Lamb was born in Windsor, Ontario, on 5 January 1948, the only child of a 15-year-old mother who abandoned him soon after birth.
 Raised by an assortment of grandparents, aunts and uncles, he rarely saw his mother while growing up and never knew his father, who died in the United States while Lamb was young.
 Lamb spent most of his childhood with his maternal grandmother and her new husband Christopher Collins at their home on York Street in the South Central neighbourhood of Windsor, where his presence was resented by the step-grandfather Collins.
-According to interviews with relatives, friends and neighbours conducted by Lamb's legal counsel Saul Nosanchuk in the mid-1960s, Collins subjected the boy to sustained emotional and physical abuse, beating him and frequently calling him a "little bastard".
+According to interviews with relatives, friends and neighbours conducted by Lamb's legal counsel Saul Nosanchuk in the mid-1960s, Collins subjected him to sustained emotional and physical abuse, beating him and frequently calling him a "little bastard".
 The direction of this violence was not limited to Lamb himself, however; he often witnessed his step-grandfather and grandmother fighting while he was still a small boy.

 Lamb started exhibiting violent traits of his own from an early age.
-Nosanchuk writes that the young boy lured his cousins into his bedroom, locked them in a closet and threatened them.
+Nosanchuk writes that the he lured his cousins into his bedroom, locked them in a closet and threatened them.
 On one occasion he followed through with these threats and beat one of his cousins so badly that medical attention was required at a local hospital.
 "I remember once," said Greg Sweet, a childhood friend, "when he was about seven years old, he held a knife to a smaller kid and made him eat dog faeces".
 Lamb first attended Colbourne School in Riverside where Collins later said he appeared to be normal.
 School staff agreed, later telling the Windsor Star that he rarely got into trouble, and was capable, but unable to concentrate for extended periods.